locationtech/geotrellis/docs/guide/faq.rst

     Please upgrade to Guava 16.01 or later.

-GeoTrellis depends on a huge number of complex dependencies that may cause a dependency hell.
-One of such dependency is a guava library. ``GeoTrellis ETL`` and ``GeoTrellis Cassandra`` depend on ``Guava 16.01``, but Hadoop depends on ``Guava 11.0.2`` that causes strong libs incompatibility runtime issues.
-When two different versions of the same library both available in a Spark classpath and in a fat assembly jar, Spark would use library version from its classpath.
+GeoTrellis depends on a huge number of complex dependencies that may cause dependency hell.
+One of such dependency is the Guava library. ``GeoTrellis ETL`` and ``GeoTrellis Cassandra`` depend on ``Guava 16.01``, but Hadoop depends on ``Guava 11.0.2`` which causes runtime issues due to library incompatibility.
+When two different versions of the same library are both available in the
+Spark classpath and in a fat assembly jar, Spark will use library version from its classpath.

-There're two possible solutions:
+There are two possible solutions:

 1. To ``shade`` the conflicting library (example below shades Guava in all GeoTrellis related deps, this idea can be extrapolated on all conflicting libraries):